Visiting the Vatican, inside the Vatican information and a tour booking service from renowned Rome tour guide Dara McCarthy.

-Having worked in the Vatican, I can give you practical information on how to navigate it correctly, ensuring that you make the most of your time there, see the things you want to see, find seats (which are scarce in the Vatican) and bathrooms with no lines, while avoiding crowds and the midday heat.
+Having worked in the Vatican, I can give you practical information on how to navigate it correctly, ensuring that you make the most of your time there, see the things you want to see, find seats (which are scarce in the Vatican) and bathrooms with no lines, while avoiding crowds and the afternoon heat.

-I offer a a tour guide service where you can book one of my licensed tour guides living in Rome if you wish to take a tour of the Vatican.
+I offer a a tour guide service where you can book one of my licensed tour guide friends living in Rome if you wish to take a tour of the Vatican.
 This service is cheaper than booking through a company as I do not have their overheads, you are assured skip-the-line tickets to the site and a fluent English-speaking tour guide who has positive tour reviews and gives you breaks for bathrooms and coffee during the tour.

 I can also provide you with a private car and driver to collect you from Rome’s Airport or Civitavecchia Port and bring you to your hotel or the Vatican and return you there when you leave Rome.

 The side menu lists the various parts of the Vatican so you can decide what you would like to see on your tour or visit.